uclibs/digitization-workflow/digitization-project-initiation.md

     e.g., transcription of handwriting or archaic type, table formatting, image description

-Although the digital content team will coordinate the integration of advanced workflow needs with the digitization workflow, the selector/project manager shall be responsible for arranging, managing, and, if necessary, funding this advanced work.
+Although the Digital Collections Team will coordinate the integration of advanced workflow needs with the digitization workflow, the selector/project manager shall be responsible for arranging, managing, and, if necessary, funding this advanced work.